Tom Daley: 2008

-In January 2008, Daley won the 10m platform event at the British Championships and became the youngest winner of the senior British 10 m title.
+In January 2008, Daley won the 10 m platform event at the British Championships and became the youngest winner of the senior British 10 m title.
 He also won the 10 m platform synchro title with new partner Blake Aldridge.

 Two weeks later, Daley won his first medals on the FINA circuit, winning a bronze in the individual platform competition and a silver in synchro at the Madrid Grand Prix.
 Daley and Aldridge won bronze in synchro at the 2008 FINA Diving World Cup.
 Their score was a British record and Daley became the youngest ever male medallist in a world diving event.
 Daley came seventh in the individual competition.
 In March 2008, Daley became the youngest person to win a gold medal at the European Championships, held in Eindhoven.
 The previous youngest winner was the Scottish swimmer Ian Black, who won a European gold in 1958 at the age of 17.

-Daley qualified for the Beijing 2008 Olympics in the individual 10m dive competition and, following the retirement of 2004 silver medallist Leon Taylor, in the 10m platform synchro competition.
+Daley qualified for the Beijing 2008 Olympics in the individual 10 m dive competition and, following the retirement of 2004 silver medallist Leon Taylor, in the 10 m platform synchro competition.
 Some in the British media reported that in competing he would become the youngest-ever male British Olympian, until it was ascertained that Ken Lester, cox to the rowing pair at the 1960 Summer Olympics, had been 13 years and 144 days old at the time.
-In the Olympic synchronized 10m platform competition, they placed eighth, while in the individual 10m platform competition he finished seventh.
+In the Olympic synchronized 10 m platform competition, they placed eighth, while in the individual 10 m platform competition, he finished seventh.

 A month after his appearance at the Olympics, Daley participated in the FINA Junior World Championships for the first time (being too young to enter before).
 He finished second in the category "B" platform competition (for 14- and 15-year-old boys) with 549.60 points, between China's Qiu Bo (551.85 points) and Wu Dongliang (474.00 points).
 He came second in the 3-metre springboard competition in the same category with 485.25 points, sandwiched between the two Chinese divers, Wu Dongliang (510.25 points) and Wang Peng (470.40 points).